Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 - VM Admin — VM enumeration and VM creation for restore

-- Cluster Admin (read-only) — cluster discovery and DSIP lookup
+- Cluster Admin (read-only) — cluster discovery and DSIP query

 12.3 Transport security

-- Prism Central HTTPS: TLS verification is on by default.
+- Prism Central HTTPS: TLS verification enabled by default.
 The

-prism_insecure=yesflag disables it for labs with self-signed Prism certs and emits a persistent WARNING. - DR replication channel: PSK-authenticated with HMAC-SHA256 per frame.
+prism_insecure=yesflag disables it for labs with self-signed certificates and emits a persistent WARNING. - DR replication channel: PSK-authenticated with HMAC-SHA256 per frame.
 Optional mTLS upgrade via

-dr_auth_cert/dr_auth_key/dr_ca_certfor environments requiring mutual certificate authentication. - Bacula-internal communications: secured by existing Bacula TLS configuration (Director ↔ FD ↔ SD); the plugin does not bypass or weaken Bacula’s own channel security.
+dr_auth_cert/dr_auth_key/dr_ca_cert. - Internal Bacula communications: protected by the existing Bacula TLS configuration; the plugin does not bypass or weaken the Bacula channel security.

 12.4 Process isolation

-The backend runs as a subprocess of bacula-fd with inherited UID/GID (bacula:bacula by default).
+The backend runs as a bacula-fd subprocess with inherited UID/GID (bacula:bacula by default).
 It does not acquire additional privileges.
-The iSCSI iscsiadm binary requires root or a SUID wrapper in some distributions — the install documentation covers this explicitly.
-The backend never writes outside of working_dir and state_dir.
+The backend never writes outside working_dir and state_dir.

 13. Monitoring